Exotic Decays of the 125 GeV Higgs Boson: Introduction and Overview

 The individual partial widths of the singlet $s$ to SM particles are readily computed using existing calculations for Higgs decays, e.g.~\cite{Djouadi:2005p17109, Djouadi:2005p17157}.
 Decays into $W^*W^*$ and $Z^*Z^*$ are negligible for $m_{s}<m_h/2$.
 At lowest order, the partial decay width to fermions is given by

 where $\beta_f = \sqrt{1-4m_f^2/m_s^2}$ and $N_c$ is the number of colors, equaling $3\;(1)$ for quarks (leptons).
 For the pseudoscalar singlet state $a$, $\beta_f^3$ is replaced by $\beta_f$.
 The mixing suppression $\sin^2 \theta_S$ is common to all partial widths, including those to gluons and photons, and thus does not affect branching ratios if $s$ only decays to SM particles. $\BR(s\to {\rm SM})$ and $\BR(h\to ss \to {\rm SM})$ are shown for $m_s > 1 \gev$ in \figref{BRsSMS} on the {\bf left} and {\bf right}, respectively.
 It is clear that a simple singlet extension of the SM generically implies significant branching ratios of exotic Higgs decays to 4 SM objects.
-The indicated branching ratios include $\mathcal{O}(\alpha_s^2, \alpha_s^3)$ radiative corrections for decays to quarks, as well as NLO corrections to the loop-induced decays to photons and gluons~\cite{Djouadi:2005p17109}.

 The theoretical calculations become increasingly inaccurate as $m_s$ is lowered to $\sim 1$~GeV, where perturbative QCD breaks down, or when $m_s$ is close to a hadronic resonance, which can enhance the decay rates~\cite{gunion2000higgs}.
 Decays to quarkonium states are suppressed for $s$ but may be important for $a$.
 For $m_s < 1 \gev$ and above the pion threshold, partial widths have to be computed within a low energy effective theory of QCD, such as soft-pion theory or the chiral Lagrangian method.
 Nevertheless, it is clear that the dominant decay of the singlet is to some combination of hadrons, which are boosted due to the large mass difference between the singlet and $h$.
 The resulting two-track jet may look like a low-quality hadronic $\tau$-decay.
 Between the muon and pion thresholds ($210 \mev \lesssim m_s \lesssim 270 \mev$), the dominant decay is to $\mu^+\mu^-$, while for $m_s \lesssim 210~\mev$, the dominant decay is to $e^+e^-$.
 Photons are the only possible final state for $m_s < 2\, m_e$, in which case the scalar is detector-stable.